lerouzic/dalechampia/README.md

 ## Figures 3 and 4

 Observed vs predicted selection response for focal (up) and correlated (down) traits, and for Tovar (left) and Tulum (right) populations.
 Figure 2 is up-down centered, while figure 3 is control-centered.
 Centering affects mean phenotype, phenotypic standard errors, and prediction errors.
-The formula for prediction error is a bit complicated, described in table S9 below.
+The formula for prediction error is described in table S3 below.

 **Status: reproducible.**